SomnathNikam/Tic-Tac-Toe/README.md

 1. Launch the app on your Android device.

-2. Select "Two Player" mode to play against a friend.

-3. Tap on the grid to make your move.
-The game will automatically switch turns between players.
+2. Tap on the grid to make your move.
+The game uses X in green color and O in blue color

-4. The game ends when one player wins, there is a draw, or you can reset the game to play again.
+3. The game ends when one player wins, there is a draw, or it automatically reset the game to play again.

 ## Contributing